Cecílio Lopes

 Cecílio Lopes (born 18 March 1979) is a Cape Verdean international footballer who plays as a striker for Capelle in the Dutch Topklasse.

-Career

 Club career

 Lopes formerly played for SBV Excelsior, FC Dordrecht, Sparta Rotterdam, FC Volendam and FC Zwolle.

 International career

-Despite being born in the Netherlands, Lopes is eligible to play for the Cape Verde national football team through his father.
+Born in the Netherlands, Lopes was eligible to play for the Cape Verde national football team through his father.
 He received his first call up in May 2008.